kshannon-ucsd/dsc100/pages/assignments.md

 ## Guide for Submitting Assignments

 In this class, you'll be tasked with various assignments (HWs, quizzes and exams) that span both coding and non-coding disciplines.
-We've designed the submission process to be as straightforward as possible from a student and administrative perspective.
+We've designed the submission process to be as straightforward as possible from a student and admin perspective.
 (Although, we can't promise the assignments themselves will all be easy! 😉)

 **Submission Platform**: All assignments should be submitted through **Gradescope**.